GOD: A NAME OF IDOLS!

 1Co 10:20 But I say, that the things which the Gentiles sacrifice, they sacrifice to devils, and not to Yehovah: and I would not that ye should have fellowship with devils.

-In this simplicity of understanding we are not to have fellowship with devils, so if we find out a word is the name of an heathen deity, we do not make mention of that name in reference to Yehovah (Ruach HaKodesh/Holy Spirit, the Messiah) in prayer or reverence as commanded.
+With this understanding, we must not have fellowship with devils—this is a direct, urgent command.
+If a word is the name of a heathen deity, we must strictly avoid using it in reference to Yehovah (Ruach HaKodesh/Holy Spirit, the Messiah) during prayer or reverence, as commanded.

 Definition: H1408